Nakeebovic/wordguard-filter/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Add words to `src/data/english.json` or `src/data/arabic.json`
+4. Add tests for new features
-4. Submit a pull request
+5. Submit a pull request

 ## License